Jameson Distillery Bow St.

-Jameson Distillery Bow St. (informally the Jameson Distillery) is a former Irish whiskey distillery and a tourist attraction located just off Smithfield Square in Dublin, Ireland.
+Jameson Distillery Bow St. (informally the Jameson Distillery) is a former Irish whiskey distillery and a tourist attraction located just off Smithfield Square on Bow Street in Dublin, Ireland.
 Jameson Distillery Bow St. is the original site where Jameson Irish Whiskey was distilled until 1971.
 It is now a visitors centre that provides guided tours, tutored whiskey tastings, JJs bar and a gift shop.

 History

 The original distillery on this site was called the Bow Street Distillery and was established in 1780.
 John Jameson took full ownership (he was previously the general manager) and expanded the distillery in 1805.
 By 1810, the operation was officially renamed to John Jameson & Son’s Bow Street Distillery.
 The distillery grew to upwards of 5 acres (2 ha) in size by 1886.